|II.||School of Nursing & Health Studies Core Requirements|

 See the Academic Regulations: Probation, Suspension or Dismissal section of this Bulletin.

-A student who has withdrawn or has been suspended from the University must apply in writing to the Associate Dean, requesting readmission six weeks before the date of registration.
+A student who has withdrawn or has been suspended from the University must apply in writing to the Associate Dean, requesting readmission six weeks before the first day of the upcoming semester.
 Requests from students who have been suspended should include the reasons for past poor academic performance, interim activities, and the reasons the student believes s/he will be academically successful upon readmission.
 The Associate Dean will consult with the Council on Studies for consideration on readmission.
 The Associate Dean will notify the student if the request is granted and the conditions of readmission.
 If the applicant is readmitted, a plan for matriculation and progression will be outlined, which specifically addresses the circumstances and deficiencies that resulted in the student’s withdrawal or suspension.

 Leaves of Absence